 6. Quinoa Tomatoes Black Beans Salad

 Quinoa pronounces, as keen-Wah has become quite a hit amongst health conscious eaters.
 I’m sure you’ve spot fitness models and yogi eating a plate full of quinoa on Instagram before.

 It’s one of the world’s most nutritious foods you can eat and well considered a super food—for its high nutritional value.

-Quinoa is also protein-packed, gluten free, and high in fiber (about 12 g of fiber per serving.
-We need about 25 to 30 grams per day according UCSF Medical Center).
+Quinoa is also protein-packed, gluten-free, and high in fiber (about 12 g of fiber per serving.
+We need about 25 to 30 grams per day according to UCSF Medical Center).

-This grain is one of the few health foods that contains all of the nine essential amino acids that the body needs to make important enzymes to support your body’s functions.
+This grain is one of the few healthy foods that contain all of the nine essential amino acids that the body needs to make important enzymes to support your body’s functions.

 Another mineral iron, is also important for blood health, and magnesium which helps with bone and heart health.